theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-set-up-continuous-integration.md

 <properties
-   pageTitle="Continuous Integration für Service Fabric | Microsoft Azure" description="Hier erhalten Sie eine Übersicht über die Einrichtung der Continuous Integration für eine Service Fabric-Anwendung mit Visual Studio Team Services (VSTS)." services="service-fabric" documentationCenter="na" authors="mthalman-msft"
+   pageTitle="Continuous integration for Service Fabric | Microsoft Azure" description="Get an overview of how to set up continuous integration for a Service Fabric application by using Visual Studio Team Services (VSTS)." services="service-fabric" documentationCenter="na" authors="mthalman-msft"